-The Hon.
-Robert C. "Bobby" Scott ● Chairman
+House Committee on Education and Labor Chairman Robert C. "Bobby" Scott

-The Direct Creation, Advancement, and Retention of Employment (CARE) Opportunity Act
+The Direct Creation, Advancement, and Retention of Employment (CARE) Opportunity Act of 2021 (H.R.
+2999)

 Direct care workers provide daily assistance to millions of older Americans, people with disabilities, and others with chronic care needs.
 Direct care workers include personal care aides, home health aides, and nursing assistants.
 These workers are the backbone of the long-term care workforce and assist individuals with daily tasks by preparing meals, managing medications, providing transportation, and providing much needed relief for family caregivers.
 The direct care workforce is essential to ensuring older Americans and people with disabilities live with dignity and independence.